lindakatcodes/lindakatdev/content/notes/wesBos_beginner-js.md

 Watch your event listeners!
 If you're going to do an event on a mouse item, make sure that can also be handled without a mouse.

 Example: say we have a photo that we want to enlarge when someone clicks on it.
 The best option would be to make a button and put the image inside it.
 But if we didn't do that, we should give our image a `tabindex` of 0, so it will show up in the tab flow.
 And also we should make a second event listener for `keyup` (will want to check `event.key` for the enter key) so that it triggers the same event as the click when we interact with it.

+## Etch a Sketch!

+Building an Etch-a-Sketch in the browser!
+A few random notes:

+- This project uses the `canvas` tag in HTML, to allow us to draw.
+The tag itself has a set width and height in the code, and then in the CSS for the page we set the width and height to half that size.
+This is so, on higher resolution screens, things should come out nice and crisp looking.
+- canvas will have a `context` setting, which is what we'll need to grab to actually draw on the canvas.
+Canvas is the element - we draw on the context.
+- Default action for arrow keys is to move the page.
+- `hsl` has a hue value that's between 0 and 359.
+Browsers will automatically handle the re-setting of the hue value if it goes over 359, and wrap back around for us!
+- In the third part of an event listener call, we can pass `once: true` to unbind the event listener after it's done, so it won't keep adding the same listener multiple times.